This post was last updated on October 5th, 2020 at 09:48 pm

 Full body is pretty self-explanatory, but face-only is worth mentioning (especially following the previous tip).

 Sometimes users will take “put the focus on your face” a bit too far, and go with a LinkedIn profile picture that’s 110% FACE.

 Don’t do this.
-It looks amateur and can even be little jarring to whoever sees it.
+It looks amateur and can even be a little jarring to whoever sees it.